vuejs/vitepress/docs/en/guide/data-loading.md

 }
 ```

 By default, only `url` and `frontmatter` are provided.
 This is because the loaded data will be inlined as JSON in the client bundle, so we need to be cautious about its size.
-Here's an example using the data to build a minimal blog index page:
+Here's an example which uses the data to build a minimal blog index page:

 ```vue
 <script setup>